 Dumbledore simply smiled.
 "I was saying, my boy, that we can cancel your lessons with Professor Snape straight away.
 I can hardly imagine you're eager to continue after what's transpired."

 Harry felt strangely numb.
 "No," he replied after a moment, shaking his head slowly.
 "No, I need these lessons.
 I—I want to continue.
 I can, right?" he questioned, frantically meeting the Headmaster's gaze.

 Dumbledore's eyes twinkled furiously.
 "If you so desire.
-However, I must insist that the frequency and intensity of these lessons is cut back— we can't risk further damage to your core.
-I'll speak with Professor Snape, and I'll be sure to keep a close eye on your progress.
+However, I must insist that the frequency and intensity of these lessons be scaled back— we can't risk further damage to your magical core.
+I'll speak with Professor Snape, and I'll be sure to keep a close, personal eye on your progress.
 I'm sure you've no objections to that?"

 A wave of relief washed over Harry.
 "Yeah, that's fine," he responded, blinking heavily.

-"Very good.
+"Very well.
 And now, I'll leave you to sleep.
-You need your rest, and I myself suddenly feel quite weary."
+You need your rest, and I find myself suddenly weary."

-With that, the Headmaster rose from his seat on Harry's bed.
+With that, the Headmaster rose from his place on Harry's bed.
 "Goodnight, my boy," he murmured, turning to depart.

-"G'night," Harry replied as Dumbledore exited the room, slowly disappearing from sight in the shadowy corridor.
+"G'night," Harry responded as Dumbledore exited the room, disappearing from sight into the shadowy corridor.

 Exhaling shakily, Harry closed his eyes, completely and utterly drained.
 However, despite his overwhelming fatigue, it still took some time for Harry to drift into an uneasy sleep.
 That night, his dreams were haunted by flashes of light and shrill screams.

 "You sure you're feeling alright, Harry?
 You were sleeping for ages."